RetroDECK/ES-DE/USERGUIDE-DEV.md

 The next step is to modify the _\<game\>.singe_ file to point to the exact game directory.

-So for example on Unix, modify the file `~/ROMs/laserdisc/mononoke.singe/mononoke.singe` by changing the following line:
+So for example on Linux, modify the file `~/ROMs/laserdisc/mononoke.singe/mononoke.singe` by changing the following line:
 ```
 MYDIR = "singe/mononoke/"
 ```